yasirkula/UnitySimpleFileBrowser/.github/README.md

 public static void SetExcludedExtensions( params string[] excludedExtensions );
 ```

-Lastly, you can use the following functions to set the file filters:
+Lastly, you can use the following functions to set the file filters (filters should include the period, e.g. "*.jpg*" instead of "*jpg*"):

 ```csharp
 public static void SetFilters( bool showAllFilesFilter, IEnumerable<string> filters );